Overview

 Where a licensee fails to provide security deposit payment related to a monthly assessment, within the required 30 days, the amount owing is a debt to the Minister and may be collected in any manner the Minister considers appropriate, including in the manner provided in section 53.2 of The Oil and Gas Conservation Act.

-Prior to obtaining a court issued judgment against the licensee to collect the outstanding debt, the ministry may issue a variety of Minister's Orders requiring the licensee to suspend operation, abandon wells, decommission facilities, and reclaim well and facility sites by a given date in lieu of the security deposit payment.
+Prior to obtaining a court issued judgment against the licensee to collect the outstanding debt, the ministry may issue a variety of Minister's Orders requiring the licensee to suspend operation, abandon wells, decommission facilities and reclaim well and facility sites by a given date in lieu of the security deposit payment.
 Further details on the possible enforcement actions are provided in Directive PNG025: Financial Security Requirements.

-Licensees may apply to the ministry for consideration of deferring invoice payments to allow the licensee time to improve their LLR situation or by allowing licensees to pay the invoice in installments over a set period of time.
+Licensees may apply to the ministry for consideration of deferring OFP Security invoice payments to allow the licensee time to improve their LLR situation or by allowing licensees to pay the invoice in installments over a set period of time.
 It is important these submissions occur early before the payment deadline to ensure enforcement action to collect the unpaid security is not taken.

-Extension Request Based on Action Plan to Improve LLR – The ministry recommends the plan should typically not exceed 3 months and must demonstrate that a licensee is actively working to reduce their liability obligations and improve their LLR.
+Extension Request Based on Action Plan to Improve LLR – The ministry recommends the plan should typically not exceed three months and must demonstrate that a licensee is actively working to reduce their liability obligations and improve their LLR.
 Though production increases will be taken into consideration when evaluating extension requests, an extension will not be granted solely on an anticipated increase of production.

 A licensee may be eligible to reduce the abandonment and/or reclamation liability associated with a well or facility licence assigned under the LLR Program through various methods: